 The traditional approach to data reconciliation has often relied on simple record counts to observe whether the expected number of records had been migrated.
 This was typically due to the processing power required to perform field-by-field validation.
 However, the issue with this is that missing records is just one mistake that can arise from a data migration (as you can see above).
 The other issues will therefore go unnoticed.

-Modern data migration solutions (such as Experian Pandora) therefore provide data prototyping functionality and comparative reconciliation capabilities that enable full volume data reconciliation testing – that help identify where mistakes such as duplicate records have occurred.
+Modern data migration solutions (such as Aperture Data Studio) therefore provide data prototyping functionality and comparative reconciliation capabilities that enable full volume data reconciliation testing – that help identify where mistakes such as duplicate records have occurred.